 5. Continued work.

-Guys, choose the material you understand from the article.
+Guys, choose material from the article that you understand.

-Common raspberry is a deciduous subshrub with a perennial rhizome, from which two-year aerial stems up to one and a half meters high develop.
+Common raspberry is a deciduous subshrub with a perennial rhizome, from which biennial above-ground stems up to one and a half meters high develop.

-The rhizome is sinuous, woody, with multiple adventitious roots forming a powerful branched system.
-Stems erect.
-Shoots of the first year are herbaceous, green with a bluish bloom, juicy, covered with thin, usually frequent miniature thorns.
+The rhizome is sinuous, woody, with multiple adventitious roots, forming a powerful branched system.
+Stems are erect.
+The shoots of the first year are herbaceous, green with a bluish bloom, juicy, covered with thin, usually frequent miniature thorns.
 The leaves are oval, alternate, petiolate, compound, with 3-7 ovate leaflets, dark green above, whitish below, pubescent with small hairs.
-The flowers are white, about 1 cm across, collected in small racemose inflorescences, located on the tops of the stems or in the axils of the leaves.
-Petals shorter than calyx.
-AT middle lane Russian raspberries bloom from June to July, sometimes until August.
-The fruits are small hairy drupes fused on the receptacle into a complex fruit.
-The fruits are usually red (from pink to deep burgundy), but there are varieties of yellow and even black (blackberry).
+The flowers are white, about 1 cm in diameter, collected in small racemes, located on the tops of the stems or in the axils of the leaves.
+The petals are shorter than the calyx lobes.
+IN middle lane In Russia, raspberries bloom from June to July, sometimes until August.
+The fruits are small, hairy drupes fused on a receptacle to form a complex fruit.
+The fruits are usually red (from pink to deep burgundy), but there are varieties that are yellow and even black (blackberry-shaped).
 Fruits appear not only on the shoots of the second year.
-In the southern regions, the fruits also appear on the shoots of the first year in mid-autumn.
+In the southern regions, fruits also appear on the shoots of the first year in mid-autumn.
 These shoots become woody and acquire Brown color, fruit-bearing branches with flower buds grow from the axils of the leaves.
-Immediately after fruiting, the side branches dry up, but new stems grow from the same root the following year.
-There are also remontant raspberry varieties adapted to the conditions of central Russia, capable of bearing fruit on the shoots of the first year.
+Immediately after fruiting, the side branches dry out, but new stems grow from the same root the next year.
+There are also remontant varieties of raspberries, adapted to the conditions of central Russia, capable of bearing fruit on the shoots of the first year.

-Grows in clearings, forests, shrubs, river banks.
-Often bred in gardens.
-The leader in growing raspberries in the world market is Russia.
+Grows in clearings, forests, bushes, and river banks.
+Often grown in gardens.
+Russia is the leader in raspberry cultivation on the world market.

-Raspberries are consumed fresh or used to make jam, jelly, marmalade, juices.
-In medicine, dried fruits are used as a diaphoretic, syrup - to improve the taste of mixtures.
-AT folk medicine fruits and leaves are used for colds, flu, as an antipyretic.
+Raspberry fruits are consumed fresh or used to make jam, jelly, marmalade, and juices.
+In medicine, dried fruits are used as a diaphoretic, and syrup is used to improve the taste of potions.
+IN folk medicine The fruits and leaves are used for colds, flu, and as an antipyretic.

 Cloudberry